jbirkenmaier/jbirkenmaier/README.md

 # Hi there 👋, my name is Johannes
+Welcome to my profile!
 I like creating my own projects using Python. <br>
 My interests range from machine learning to generative art. <br>

-Here are some of my projects:
+Let me introduce you to some of my projects:

 ## Chess-Project
 In this project I am building a simple chess game.
 I am using the python programming language and the Matplotlib library.